accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### Android

 1. Access the font size settings for the platform: Settings &gt; Accessibility &gt; Font size (depending on the version of the platform, the access path may be different);
-1. Increase the value of the font size (slider at the bottom of the screen) until you reach a magnification of 200% (on some devices, the slider gauge may be different and offer values that allow you to achieve a zoom greater than 200%, so check that the test is only carried out for a value of 200%).
+1. Increase the font size value (slider at the bottom of the screen) to the maximum (see technical note).
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
 	- all the texts in the interface have been enlarged;